 - modelling the item if applicable

 Dim lighting, fuzzy photos and awkward angles will make it less likely for someone to click on the listing let alone buy it, so take some extra time to take better photos.
-The customer wants to be sure that they get what they thought they were – sometimes they think it’s a different size or colour for example but this can easily be cleared up with good photos.
+The customer wants to be sure that they get what they’re expecting – sometimes they think it’s a different size or colour for example, but this can easily be cleared up with good photos.

 These are examples of items on my Depop shop, most of which have sold.
 You can always update the photos without deleting the listing so it doesn’t matter if it’s not quite perfect.
 Be creative and have some fun with it!